 This is a great example of what’s possible.
 It is a podcast series where David Neita introduces a different social campaigner in each episode – Dawn Butler MP talking about the Windrush scandal, Richard Coles on LGBT rights – alongside a Lawyer from Leigh Day who outlines what laws would need to change for that each campaign to be successful.

-So you have a consistent presenter, emotive content, a regular series, we were struggling with the cliffhanger ending but we did gain a regular audience – not just for the firm but also from those engaged in each individual campaign.
+So you have a consistent presenter, emotive content and a regular series.
+We were struggling with the cliffhanger ending but we did gain a regular audience – not just for the firm but also for those engaged in each individual campaign.

 In very simple terms, like this…

-Want to know more about episodic marketing, then please contact me, Mike Fieldhouse, on 01225 580016 or email me here.
+Want to know more about episodic marketing, then please contact me, Mike Fieldhouse, on 01225 580016 or by emailing me:

-Interested on Content Marketing generally, then download our guide – Thought Leadership or Click Bait?
+Interested in Content Marketing generally, then download our guide – Thought Leadership or Click Bait?